Lackawanna Cut-Off Restoration Project: Project status

+A large area of wetlands was found near County Route 605 in Stanhope/Byram/Hopatcong.
+There is a break in the tracks on Brooklyn Road, then the tracks stop on one side of the flooded section of the railway in Stanhope/Byram/Hopatcong and resume on the other side of the water.

-From 2020 to 2022, NJ Transit qualified bidders for the Roseville Tunnel Rehabilitation Project, then awarded a $32.5 million contract to Schiavone Construction on April 13, 2022.
+Beginning in 2020, NJ Transit qualified bidders for the Roseville Tunnel Rehabilitation Project; on April 13, 2022, the agency awarded a $32.5 million contract to Secaucus-based Schiavone Construction.
 NJ Transit issued a Notice to Proceed on September 8, 2022, and work began that month.
-Work on Roseville Tunnel will follow the culvert work.
+Work on Roseville Tunnel followed the culvert work.

-NJ Transit service to Andover is projected to begin in 2026.
+NJ Transit service to Andover is projected to begin no earlier than 2026.

 Future phases

-Beyond Phase 1 (Port Morris Junction to Andover), there are no defined phases for future work.
-It is expected, however, that future phases would extend the line west of Andover to Delaware Water Gap, Scranton (88 mi west of Port Morris), and possibly Binghamton, New York, based on funding availability.
+No phases have been defined beyond Phase 1 (Port Morris Junction–Andover).
+Proposed future phases would extend the line west of Andover to Delaware Water Gap, Scranton (88 mi west of Port Morris), and possibly Binghamton, New York, based on funding availability.

-Andover–Scranton

-In May 2021, Amtrak proposed three round-trip trains per day between New York City and Scranton as part of its 15-year vision, estimating a 136-mile trip time of 3 hours 25 minutes.
+New York City–Scranton (as an Amtrak project)

+A 2020 Amtrak service expansion map, updated in May 2021, included restored service between New York and Scranton.

+On March 22, 2023, Amtrak published a study of its proposal to operate passenger trains between New York Penn Station and Scranton, Pennsylvania.
+The service would initially provide three round-trip trains per day, estimating a 136 mi trip time of 2 hours 50 minutes.
+The most significant capital costs for the project would be related to the upgrading of track in Pennsylvania; reactivating the Lackawanna Cut-Off between Andover station in Andover Township, New Jersey and Slateford Junction, Pennsylvania; and the cost of purchasing two or three Airo trainsets for Amtrak.
+The study noted that federal funding agencies were still choosing among various proposed rail projects but suggested that service could begin as early as 2028.

-In July 2021, Amtrak entered into an agreement to formally assess the infrastructure, ridership, and revenue of the route in collaboration with the Pennsylvania Northeast Regional Railroad Authority, with an approximate one-year timeline and $400,000 cost.
-Also in July, U.S. Representative Matt Cartwright, a Democrat who represented Pennsylvania's 8th District, announced the formation of a congressional Lackawanna Cut-Off Rail Restoration Caucus focused on completing the project.
+This study was initiated in July 2021 when Amtrak entered into an agreement to formally assess the infrastructure, ridership, and revenue of the route in collaboration with the Pennsylvania Northeast Regional Railroad Authority, with an approximate $400,000 cost.
+At that time, U.S. Representative Matt Cartwright, who represents Pennsylvania's 8th District, announced the formation of a congressional Lackawanna Cut-Off Rail Restoration Caucus focused on completing the project.
 The founding members were Cartwright, Susan Wild of Pennsylvania's 7th District, Mikie Sherrill of New Jersey's 11th District, and Josh Gottheimer of New Jersey's 5th District.

 In October 2022, Pennsylvania awarded $3.7 million to the Monroe County Industrial Development Authority for replacing 43,000 railroad ties on 40 mile of the line west from the Delaware Water Gap past Tobyhanna.
-The funds are half the required amount, and allow the authority to apply for the remaining dollars from the Federal Railroad Administration.
+The funds are half the required amount and allow the authority to apply for the remaining dollars from the Federal Railroad Administration (FRA).
 The replacement is part of track upgrades needed to allow passenger trains to travel up to 80 mph.